Michelle Smith: Sample tampering ban

+In April 1998, an exclusive by Craig Lord in The Times newspaper broke the news that Smith faced an anti-doping challenge.
 Two years after the 1996 Summer Olympics, FINA banned Smith for four years for tampering with her urine sample using alcohol.
 She appealed the decision to the Court of Arbitration for Sport (CAS).
 Her case was heard by a panel of three sport lawyers, including Michael Beloff QC.
-Unusually for a CAS hearing, Smith's case was heard in public, at her own lawyer's request.
-FINA submitted evidence from Jordi Segura, head of the IOC-accredited laboratory in Barcelona, that said she took androstenedione, a metabolic precursor of testosterone, in the previous 10-to-12 hours before being tested.
+Unusually for a CAS hearing, Smith's case was heard in public at her own lawyer's request.
+FINA submitted evidence from Jordi Segura, head of the IOC-accredited laboratory in Barcelona, that Smith took androstenedione, a metabolic precursor of testosterone, in the previous 10-to-12 hours before being tested.
 Smith denied this and androstenedione was not a banned substance.
-The International Olympic Committee banned androstenedione and placed it under the category of androgenic-anabolic steroids in 1997.The CAS upheld the ban.
+The International Olympic Committee banned androstenedione and placed it under the category of androgenic-anabolic steroids in 1997.
+The CAS upheld the ban.

-She was 28 at the time, and the ban effectively ended her competitive swimming career.
-Smith was not stripped of her Olympic medals, as she had never tested positive for any banned substances.
+She was 28 at the time and the ban effectively ended her competitive swimming career.
+Smith was not stripped of her Olympic medals as she had never tested positive for any banned substances.

-Her coach and husband, Erik De Bruin, previously served a four-year ban for using illegal drugs during his career as a discus thrower.
+Her coach and husband, Erik De Bruin, previously served a four-year ban for using illegal drugs during his career as a discus thrower, and her late rise to dominance in the pool largely coincided with the beginning of her coaching relationship with him, despite his lack of history in coaching swimmers.
+Smith has always maintained her denial around using illegal performance-enhancing drugs, and has withdrawn from events where the issue might be raised publicly.

 Legal career

 During Smith's experience at CAS, she developed an interest in the law.
-After officially announcing her retirement from swimming in 1999, she returned to university, graduating from University College Dublin with a degree in law.
-In July 2005 she was conferred with the degree of Barrister at Law of King's Inns, Dublin.
+After announcing her retirement from swimming in 1999, she returned to university, graduating from University College Dublin with a degree in law.
+In July 2005 she was conferred with the degree of barrister-at-law of King's Inns, Dublin.
 While a student at the King's Inns she won the internal Brian Walsh Moot Court competition.
 Her book, Transnational Litigation: Jurisdiction and Procedure was published in 2008 by Thomson Round Hall.

-Smith is an expert in private international law, the recognition and enforcement of foreign judgments, EU law and the law applicable to disputes following Brexit.
+Smith is a specialist in private international law, the recognition and enforcement of foreign judgments, EU law, and the law applicable to disputes following Brexit.

+Other activities

+In 1996, she released her autobiography, Gold, co-written with Cathal Dervan.

 In 2007, Smith appeared on Celebrities Go Wild, an RTÉ reality television show in which eight celebrities had to fend for themselves in the wilds of rural Connemara.

-Smith has always denied using illegal performance-enhancing drugs.
-In 1996, she released her autobiography, Gold, co-written with Cathal Dervan.